ttlion/preprocessAndStatsThesis/filesToGetStatistics/README.md

 ```

 * Regarding the previous result:
-  * In the first line, there are the counts of timestep 1 for the sdtDBN shown in the given [figure](#ref_examplefile_withstoreddbn).
+  * In the first line, there are the counts of timestep 1 for the sdtDBN shown in [Fig. 1](#ref_examplefile_withstoreddbn).
 The results are correct: X has 3 children in timestep 1, Y has 1 child in timestep 1, etc.
-  * In the second line, the results are the double of the first line, because two sdtDBNs are given in the line of tag2 (see file example_dbnsToUse.csv), with both sdtDBNs being equal to the given [figure](#ref_examplefile_withstoreddbn).
+  * In the second line, the results are the double of the first line, because two sdtDBNs are given in the line of tag2 (see file example_dbnsToUse.csv), with both sdtDBNs being equal to [Fig. 1](#ref_examplefile_withstoreddbn).

 * Run "python getParentsCountsOfTimesteps.py -h" to get usage of program.